-Slingshot offer's 'ugly' modems
+Slingshot offers 'ugly' 'pre-loved' modems to reduce e-waste

 That waste comprises old computers, dead mobile phones, junked televisions and, inevitably, quite a few ugly but functional modems.
 For more than 50 years, Keep New Zealand Beautiful has mobilised more than 100,000 volunteers every year, cleaning up beaches, picking up litter, removing graffiti, planting trees and more.

 Keep NZ Beautiful CEO Heather Saunderson says, "It is estimated that more than 80,000 tonnes of electrical waste is disposed of in landfill each year.
 We can't do without our technology equipment, but where possible we can reduce, reuse and recycle.
-It's great to see a company recognise its role in reducing environmental impact through effective recycling – so I encourage anyone who wants to do their bit to take on an Ugly Modem.
+It's great to see a company recognise its role in reducing environmental impact through effective recycling – so I encourage anyone who wants to do their bit to take on an Ugly modem.
 Because in this case, ugly really is beautiful."